What you can do

 |Over £240,000 (including pension contributions) and less than £312,000||–||In a range reducing from £40,000 to £4,000*|

 *The £4,000 limit also applies if you are already in receipt of your defined contribution pension.
-This is known as the Money Purchase Annual Allowance.
-See ‘Other tax allowances’ section below for more information.
+This is known as the Money Purchase Annual Allowance, see above for more details.

 More detailed information on tax and your pension is available on gov.uk.